Skip to content

 command := rq.Command

-// Load state from store
+// Load the state from the store

 state, err := store.Find(ctx, id)